How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 A 1-Day or 2-Visit San Diego Zoo ticket gets you into the Zoo and on the Guided Bus Tour, Skyfari Aerial Tram, and all regularly scheduled shows.

-Admission to a 4-D movie in one of the two theaters is an additional $8.
+Admission to a 4-D movie is an additional $8.
 You can buy a combination ticket that includes 1-Day admission and a 4-D movie through the San Diego Zoo.
-However, it’s cheaper to use my 1-Day tickets (request my discount) and then add the movie at the park, which is easy to do.
+However, it’s cheaper to use my 1-Day tickets (request my discount) and then add the movie at the park, which is easy.

 San Diego Zoo admission includes access to all public exhibits.
-My favorites are the polar bears, koalas, Galapagos tortoises, elephants, hippos, giraffes, and more animals who live in enclosures designed to mimic their natural habitats.
+My favorites are the pandas, polar bears, koalas, Galapagos tortoises, elephants, hippos, giraffes, and more animals that live in enclosures designed to mimic their natural habitats.
 You can read my list of top San Diego Zoo animals.
-You’ll be able to enjoy some interactive experiences, such as animal presentations that include Keeper Talks and shows.
+You’ll be able to enjoy interactive experiences, such as animal presentations featuring Keeper Talks and shows.

 Your best chance of enjoying closer animal encounters (they are not guaranteed) is through a San Diego Zoo tour (which requires a separate admission ticket).